The harsh treatment of the protesters torpedoes Cameron’s claim to lead the greenest government ever

 If this government is in any way serious about delivering on the promise of the Paris climate talks, and delivering genuinely climate-sensitive policies, then airport expansion plans must be immediately shelved.

 The Green Party is calling for other measures to be explored, including encouraging short-haul flight passengers on to existing rail services and introducing a frequent flyer tax.

 The solidarity rally will doubtless be attended by Londoners who live close to Heathrow.
 As the activists have underlined, local residents will suffer enormously from increasing noise and air pollution, the ‘silent killer’ of thousands of Londoners each year.

 Like other Greens, I find it scandalous that areas of our capital have already breached annual pollution limits for 2016.
 And as a Green candidate in this May’s London Assembly elections I will do all I can to escalate the urgent issue of air pollution and campaign for urgent action to tackle climate change.

 It is the very least I can do to honour the Heathrow 13.

 Shahrar Ali is the Deputy Leader of the Green Party of England and WalesLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.